Swanson-Hysell/CSPG_Practical_Programming_for_Geoscientists/README.md

 choice, I recommend installing [Sublime Text](https://www.sublimetext.com/) (it's available for Linux, Windows, and Mac).

-**Please install all software BEFORE comming to the course.** If you have any problems installing or don't know which version you need to download, get in touch.
+**Please install all software BEFORE coming to the course.** If you have any problems installing or don't know which version you need to download, get in touch.